gabrielsoltz/metahub/README.md

 You can add/modify the critical events for each resource type by editing the configuration file: `config/resources.py`

 ## Account

+Under `account` you get information about the account where the affected resource is runnning.

 # Filters